beesness/game/README.md

 ![](assets/calendar.png)

-## Gameplay
+## Method

 ### Who starts the round?

-This is optional (and it doesn't matter who starts the very first round) but starting a round may give you a competitive advantage in times of *austerity*...
+There are two ways to decide this:

-You can determine the player who starts a round by **bidding honey**.
-The highest bidder pays the bank and gets the right to execute their *beesness strategy* before all other players.
+1. By **bidding honey**, aka *beedding*.
+The highest *beedder* pays the bank and gets the right to execute their *beesness strategy* before all other players.

-Play then proceeds *clockwise*.

-If you wish, you can do this at the beginning of every round.
+	If you wish, you can *beed* to start at the beginning of every round.
+2. If nobody wants to *beed*, then you will rotate the starting player.
+If you started this round, the player to your left will start the next.

+Play proceeds *clockwise*.

 ### There are three steps to every round